 - Sint-Baafskerk - Zeeland, Aardenburg.
 This church was built after 1243 on the fundament of earlier church.
 The best example of Scheldt Gothic style - a local Early Gothic style.

 Churches in later styles

 - Cenakelkerk (Heilig Landstichting church) - Gelderland.
 Unusual church in Eastern and Eastern Christian style, built in 1913 - 1915.
 Designed by Jan Stuyt and Piet Gerrits.
 Interior is adorned with interesting frescoes.

 - Hortus Botanicus Leiden - South Holland, Leiden.
 One of the oldest botanical gardens in the world, set in 1593.
 Contains several orangeries and some very old plants.
 Large collection of Asian orchids.

 - Keukenhof - South Holland.
-World's largest flower garden, where annually are planted some 7 million bulbs over an area of 32 hectares.
-In spring, during the bloom this is one of most popular tourist destinations in Netherlands.
+World's largest flower garden where annually are planted some 7 million bulbs over an area of 32 hectares.
+In spring, during the bloom this is one of most popular tourist destinations in the Netherlands.

 - Cruquius pumping station - North Holland.
 Elegant steam pumping station with the largest steam engine in the world.
 Diameter of the piston is 3.7 m.

 - De Grafelijke Torenmolen - Gelderland.
 Most likely the oldest standing windmill in Netherlands, built before 1441.

 - De Noord in Schiedam - South Holland.
 The tallest windmill in the world, 33.3 m tall.
 Built in 1803.